lammps/lammps/doc/src/compute_mliap.rst

 Currently the only descriptor style is *sna*, indicating the bispectrum component descriptors used by the Spectral Neighbor Analysis Potential (SNAP) potentials of :doc:`pair_style snap <pair_snap>`.
-The \'p\' in SNAP is dropped, because keywords that match pair_styles are silently stripped out by the LAMMPS command parser.
 A single additional argument specifies the descriptor filename containing the parameters and setting used by the SNAP descriptor.
 The descriptor filename usually ends in the *.mliap.descriptor* extension.
 The format of this file is identical to the descriptor file in the